 This occurs when a person takes more than one drug simultaneously, or combines Xanax with alcohol.
 Mixing alcohol, benzodiazepines (such as Xanax), and opioids is very risky.
 It can lead to respiratory arrest and eventually death.

 Developing a tolerance to Xanax means the body needs more of the drug to achieve the same effect.
 As a result, people take higher doses, which leads to an overdose.

 The older the person is, the more pronounced Xanax toxicity is.
 Doctors usually prescribe lower doses of Xanax for patients 65 years old and above.
 However, most patients do not follow their doctor's recommendation.
 They increase their dosage without medical supervision, which again leads to Xanax overdose.

 Xanax boosts the effects of a neurotransmitter known as gamma-aminobutyric acid (GABA) in your brain.
 This neurotransmitter inhibits excessive brain activity, which is linked to many anxiety and psychiatric disorders.

 Taking too many benzodiazepines like Xanax or mixing them with opioid drugs increases a person’s risk of severe sleepiness, respiratory depression, and coma.
 It can also be fatal.

 Xanax overdose can cause symptoms that range from mild to severe.
 The worst-case scenario is death.

 A person's individual symptoms will depend on several factors.
-These include: